Data driven isospin analysis of timelike octet baryons electromagnetic form factors and charmonium decay into baryon-anti-baryon: Summary and conclusion

 In conclusion, even a full analysis of $e^+ e^-$ reactions does not allow by itself to determine the isospin of vector mesons, and input from theoretical side is indispensable.
 At present it is premature to claim the isospin of the local structures in $e^+ e^- \to N \bar{N}$, but instead, it is safely to identify them as vector mesons rather than something else, as clearly illustrated in our paper.
-To bridge the seemly small gap between two conclusions, plenty of experimental and theoretical efforts are required, a disappointing fact that has to be accepted.
-The isospin analyses in this paper give rise of another perspective providing that the sospin broken scale is comparable to or smaller than the uncertainties of data.
+To bridge the seemly small gap between two conclusions, plenty of experimental and theoretical efforts are required, a disappointing fact that has to be accepted. {We agree, of course, that the mentioned resonances are waiting for a solid confirmation.
+However, whether they exist or not does not change the conclusions drawn from the isospin analysis alone.} The isospin analyses in this paper give rise of another perspective providing that the isospin broken scale is comparable to or smaller than the uncertainties of data.
 With the help of available data, our analysis of isospin EFFs and EMFFs in the timelike region identified unambiguously the interference between them and unraveled the compatible range of parameters.
 The conclusions are robust to large extent in view of its model independence.
 So it paves the way for a fully consistent understanding of timelike and spacelike nucleon form factors. {The proposed Super $\tau$-Charm facility (STCF)~\cite{Achasov:2023gey} gives the opportunity to further scrutinize the scenario discussed here.}